Anxiety – it’s only natural to be anxious at times.

-Women are 60% more likely to suffer with anxiety than men but that doesn’t mean it’s just something that women suffer with – far from it.
+Women are 60% more likely to suffer from anxiety than men but that doesn’t mean it’s just something that women suffer from – far from it.

 It may be that those statistics aren’t quite right because many men would rather suffer in silence than admit to feelings of anxiety.

 There are six main types of anxiety disorders: